Ashley Madison: Extramarital affairs soar in pandemic with technology’s help

 Technology as an enabler

-Technology can help people hide affairs as well as uncover them.
-Those who are more cautious would use some kind of encrypted communication.
+Technology can help people hide affairs, as well as uncover them, and those who are more cautious use some kind of encrypted communication.
+Fifty-eight percent of survey respondents store their data — like sexting messages or nude pictures — on some kind of private or secure app, Nelson said.
 “The majority of people get caught because they leave their phones out or leave the information in an accessible way,” Nelson said.

-Fifty-eight percent of them store their data — like sexting messages or nude pictures — on some kind of private or secure app, Nelson said.

 “Young people tend to be more careless and use social media,” Nelson said.
 “Some 24% of them say that the problem is that they’re too attached to their phone.”

-It’s not clear how many Americans have affairs, as people don’t tell the truth when they answer polls.
-North America is perhaps 70% of Ashley Madison’s business.
-Taiwan had decades-old adultery laws, and when they were repealed, more than 100,000 people from Taiwan joined Ashley Madison.
-Asia is an area for market expansion.

-“It was just seven days, as there was such pent-up frustration and desire,” Keable said.
-“We had no marketing there.”
+It’s not clear how many people in the U.S. have affairs, as people don’t tell the truth when they answer most polls.
+North America represents perhaps 70% of Ashley Madison’s business, but that could change as people in Asia and other regions come aboard.
+Taiwan had decades-old adultery laws on the books, and when those were repealed, more than 100,000 people from the country joined the platform.
+Speaking of the surge, Keable said “It was just seven days, as there was such pent-up frustration and desire.
+We had no marketing there.”

+While technology plays a big part in keeping Ashley Madison’s platform secure and running smoothly, the company still has around 160 employees.

 “Technology is the backbone for this, but it’s all built on human behavior,” Keable said.
 “We’re trying to put as much of the human component into our technology.
-So all the bits and bytes and all the different back end technology are all designed around how are members utilizing the service.
+So all the bits and bytes and all the different back-end technology are all designed around how are members utilizing the service.
 How are they interacting?
-And what enables them to reduce the friction and increase the discretion.
+And what enables them to reduce the friction and increase the discretion?
 Those are the two key things that our technology teams and our product teams work on every single day.”

 Is this a game?